-James H.Noyes is a research fellow at the Hoover Institution specializing in Middle East affairs.
-He is currently researching the impact on gulf security of Iran's threats, Syria's revolution, and Saudi Arabia's Bahrain intervention.
+James H.Noyes was a research fellow at the Hoover Institution specializing in Middle East affairs.
+He researched the impact on gulf security of Iran's threats, Syria's revolution, and Saudi Arabia's Bahrain intervention.

 He was deputy assistant secretary of defense for Near Eastern, African, and South Asian Affairs (international security affairs) in Washington, DC, from 1970 through 1976.